Book a Demo with Gloroots

 Parental Leave

-Egyptian labor laws do not currently provide for parental leave.
+Egyptian labor laws do not currently provide for general shared parental leave.
 However, recommendations for shared parental leave have been proposed.
 Female employees needing additional leave after exhausting their maternity leave can opt for unpaid leave.

 Casual Leave